LTE Analysis and Simulation

 - Simulate up to 500 Smartphones (UEs) powering up and down

-- It can simulate eNodeB (also called Evolved NodeB), and MME (Mobility Management Entity) and other interfaces
+- S1-MME interface - eNodeB (also called Evolved NodeB), and MME (Mobility Management Entity) nodes in

 - Authenticate and confirm security procedures